-There are probably a number of you out there like me that came across a work at home opportunity that appeared to be exactly what you are looking for.
+There are probably a number of you out there like me that came across a work at home opportunity that appeared to be what you wanted.

-In this First Rate Response Review, I’m going to go over how a job description can be not exactly what it appears to be.
+In this First Rate Response Review, I’m going to go over how a job description can be not exactly the way it seems.

 Product: First Rate Response

 BeginAtZero.com Overall Rating: 6/10

 What is First Rate Response?